 Land use decisions should be made with hazards in mind.
-The Planning Commission and other City decision makers shall be aware of and consider all hazards when making decisions that will affect the types and structures that will exist in the future, including potential and existing structures, land uses and their associated densities, transportation and other infrastructure.
-Area plans, changes to the General Plan and amendments to the Planning Code should take into consideration the prevalent disasters affecting the city, and the effects they may have on the safety of future development, while balancing these with other community welfare concerns, ranging from safety to community health to economic security to quality of life.
+The Planning Commission, the Board of Supervisors, and other City decision-makers shall be aware of and consider hazards when making decisions that will affect the types and structures that will exist in the future, including potential and existing structures, land uses and their associated densities, transportation, and other infrastructure.
+Area plans, changes to the General Plan and amendments to the Planning Code should take into consideration the prevalent disasters affecting the City, and the effects they may have on the safety of future development, while balancing these with other environmental justice and community welfare concerns, ranging from safety to community health to economic security to quality of life.

-In order to protect City building, building codes and technical knowledge must be as up to date as possible as new engineering expertise is gained.
+In order to protect City property, building codes and technical knowledge must be as up to date as possible as new engineering expertise is gained.
 Keeping abreast of such information and technologies should be a priority for the City.

-POLICY 3.2.5.
-Monitor emerging industries like bioscience and ensure that state and local codes manage risks effectively.
+POLICY 3.2.7.
+Monitor emerging industries like bioscience and other lab-based sectors, and ensure that state and local codes manage risks effectively.

-The City of San Francisco has made it a goal to encourage bioscience industry in the city because of its economic development potential.
-The University of California San Francisco (UCSF) is a generator of life science and bioscience companies, and has made the Bay Area a center for the industry, and the number of companies located in the city is expected to continue to grow.
+The City has made it a goal to encourage the bioscience industry, as well as other labbased industries, in the city because of its economic development potential.
+The University of California, San Francisco (UCSF) is a generator of life science and bioscience companies, and has made the Bay Area a center for the industry.
+The number of companies located or seeking space in the City is expected to grow.

-Many bioscience firms contain laboratories which handle biological materials, which may generate radioactive or otherwise hazardous materials and waste.
-Because of this, bioscience and biotechnology facilities are governed by a strict set of federal and state regulations.
-Bioscience firms in the city are subject to regulation by the Department of Public Health, and are required to generate Hazardous Materials Business Plans including storage and secondary containment policies; Emergency Response Plans; and training plans to educate staff about handling and disposal.
-Currently, state and federal regulations seem to be sufficient to govern bioscience activities, as no local jurisdiction in the state has yet adopted health and safety controls beyond those requirements.
+Many medical research laboratories handle biological materials, which may generate radioactive or otherwise hazardous materials and waste.
+Because of this, bioscience and biotechnology lab facilities in the City are subject to hazardous materials safety regulation by the federal government, state government, and the San Francisco Department of Public Health.
+Firms are required to generate Hazardous Materials Business Plans including storage and secondary containment policies; Emergency Response Plans; and training plans to educate staff about handling and disposal.
+Currently, state and federal regulations are adequate and sufficient to govern bioscience activities.
+In addition, San Francisco has adopted more stringent threshold reporting requirements for labs resulting in greater local oversight.

-The bioscience industry is likely to change over time with advances in research; thus, functions of the firms located in the city may shift in the future.
-And as noted, state and national-level codes may lag behind technology advances.
-As bioscience grows, the City should monitor the industry to ensure its current safety regulations continue to be applicable to bioscience facilities.
-The City should encourage performance-based design and engineering technologies to protect the safety of critical bioengineering research projects, particularly if facilities are vulnerable to hazards.
+Lab-based sectors such as bioscience are likely to evolve and the functions of the firms located in the City may shift.
+The City should monitor these industries to ensure safety regulations continue to be applicable.
+The City should encourage performance-based design and engineering technologies to protect the safety of critical research projects, particularly if facilities are vulnerable to hazards.